vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 )
 ```

-With that in place, now I got meson and ninja to do their thing:
+With that in place, I got meson and ninja to do their thing:

 ```sh
 # export PROJECT_ROOT=$HOME/path/to/project/root